aaryan-arctan/fast-vc-service/README.md

     - [x] Complete WS service code + PCM
     - [x] Complete WS + Opus
     - [ ] Add a setting for the audio sample rate in the WebSocket client.
-    - [ ] ✨Add WebSocket support description to the README, then draw a process flowchart.
+    - [x] Add WebSocket support description to the README, then draw a process flowchart.
     - [ ] Support webRTC
     - [ ] Crop cover image
     - [ ] Fix file_vc for the last block issue